 Changed times, strange time for travellers.
 We are all having to adjust to living with Covid-19, and to travelling with new measures in place.
 We suspect that these measures may be the norm for some time to come, and it is clear that many of you are ready to travel again, but would like to know what is being done to keep you safe.
 Here we have identified the various procedures in place that will help to reduce risk of Covid-19 while you are on a trip with Tracks and Trails.
 We have aimed to provide a brief and clear outline to address various concerns.

-Now international travel is possible, it's up to us ALL to be responsible, 'COVID SAFE' travellers – to protect ourselves, and those around us.
-Here’s how we are working with you, our guides and suppliers to ensure we are all doing our best to stay COVID SAFE.
+Now international travel is possible, it's up to us all to be responsible travellers – to protect ourselves, and those around us.
+Here’s how we are working with you, our guides and suppliers to ensure we are all doing our best to reduce the risk from Covid.

 Our holidays are in the mountains, so naturally your exposure to crowds is limited.
-When we pass other guests on the trails or walk through towns, make sure you pass at a 2m distance.
+When we pass other guests on the trails or walk through towns, make sure you respect a 2 metres distance as you pass others.

 Our suppliers are legally bound to follow strict health and safety guidelines, though clearly this varies from country to country.
 This may mean single flow traffic through the property, limited capacity in rooms and restaurants, as well as additional cleaning and sanitising.

 On trips where we use public transport, masks are obligatory in France, and indeed we would advise this for any country you are visiting (bring at least one spare).
 Each region is managing their transport policy locally, but all buses and trains are run with limited capacity, ventilated and sanitised regularly.

 SUPERMARKETS AND SHOPS

 For your picnic lunch buy food you can peel, avoid single use plastic bottles and limit visits to shops.
 Buddy up with a trip mate and shop for two or more people.
 Make sure you wear a mask and sanitise your hands before and after.